hamvocke/hamvocke.github.io/_drafts/testing_microservices.md

 ## Microservices Need (Test) Automation
 Microservices go hand in hand with **continuous delivery**, a practice where you automatically ensure that your software can be released into production any time.
 You use a **build pipeline** to automatically test and deploy your application to your testing and production environments.

-Once you advance on your microservices quest you'll be juggling with dozens, maybe even hundreds of microservices.
-At this point building, testing and deploying these services manually becomes impossible -- at least if you want to deliver working software instead of spending all your time deploying stuff.
+Once you advance on your microservices quest you'll be juggling dozens, maybe even hundreds of microservices.
+At this point building, testing and deploying these services manually becomes impossible -- unless you want to spend all your time with manual, repetitive work instead of delivering working software.
 Automating everything -- from build to tests, deployment and infrastructure -- is your only way forward.

 ![build pipeline](/assets/img/uploads/buildPipeline.png)
 *Use build pipelines to automatically and reliably get your software into production*

-Most microservices success stories are told by teams who employ continuous delivery or **continuous deployment** (every software change that's proven to be releasable will be deployed to production).
+Most microservices success stories are told by teams who use continuous delivery or **continuous deployment** (every software change that's proven to be releasable will be deployed to production).
 These teams make sure that changes get into the hands of their customers quickly.

 How do you proof that your latest change still results in releasable software?
 You test your software including the latest change thoroughly.
 Traditionally you'd do this manually by deploying your application to a test environment and then performing some black-box style testing e.g. by clicking through your user interface to see if anything's broken.

 It's obvious that testing all changes manually is time-consuming, repetitive and tedious.
-Repetitive is boring, boring leads to mistakes and makes you look for a different job soon.
+Repetitive is boring, boring leads to mistakes and makes you look for a different job by the end of the week.

 Luckily there's a remedy for repetitive tasks: **automation**.

 Automating your tests can be a big game changer in your life as a software developer.
 Automate your tests and you no longer have to mindlessly follow click protocols in order to check if your software still works correctly.
 Automate your tests and you can change your codebase without batting an eye.
 If you've ever tried doing a large-scale refactoring without a proper test suite I bet you know what a terrifying experience this can be.
 How would you know if you accidentally broke stuff along the way?
 Well, you click through all your manual test cases, that's how.
 But let's be honest: do you really enjoy that?
 How about making even large-scale changes and knowing whether you broke stuff within seconds while taking a nice sip of coffee?
 Sounds more enjoyable if you ask me.

 Automation in general and test automation specifically are essential to building a successful microservices architecture.
 Do yourself a favor and take a look at the concepts behind continuous delivery ([the Continuous Delivery book](https://www.amazon.com/gp/product/0321601912) is my go to resource).
 You will see that diligent automation allows you to deliver software faster and more reliable.
 Continuous delivery paves the way into a new world full of fast feedback and experimentation.
 At the very least it makes your life as a developer more peaceful.

 ## The Test Pyramid
 If you want to get serious about automated tests for your software there is one key concept that you should know about: the **test pyramid**.
 Mike Cohn came up with this concept in his book [Succeeding with Agile](https://www.amazon.com/dp/0321579364/ref=cm_sw_r_cp_dp_T2_bbyqzbMSHAG05).
-It's a great visual metaphor telling you to think about different layers of testing and how much testing to do on each layer.
+It's a great visual metaphor telling you to think about different layers of testing.
+It also tells you how much testing to do on each layer.

 ![Test Pyramid](/assets/img/uploads/testPyramid.png)
+_The test pyramid_

-Mike Cohn's original testing pyramid consists of three layers that your test suite should consist of (bottom to top):
+Mike Cohn's original test pyramid consists of three layers that your test suite should consist of (bottom to top):

   1. Unit Tests
   2. Service Tests
   3. User Interface Tests

 Unfortunately the concept of the test pyramid falls a little short if you take a closer look.
-[Some will argue](https://watirmelon.blog/2011/06/10/yet-another-software-testing-pyramid/) that either the naming or some conceptual aspects of Mike Cohn's test pyramid are not optimal, and I have to agree.
+[Some argue](https://watirmelon.blog/2011/06/10/yet-another-software-testing-pyramid/) that either the naming or some conceptual aspects of Mike Cohn's test pyramid are not optimal, and I have to agree.
 From a modern point of view the test pyramid seems overly simplistic and can therefore be a bit misleading.

-Still, due to it's simplicity the essence of the test pyramid still serves as a good rule of thumb when it comes to establishing your own test suite.
+Still, due to it's simplicity the essence of the test pyramid serves as a good rule of thumb when it comes to establishing your own test suite.
 Your best bet is to remember two things from Cohn's original test pyramid:

   1. Write tests with different granularity
-  2. The more high-level you get the fewer tests you should have on that level
+  2. The more high-level you get the fewer tests you should have

 Stick to the pyramid shape to come up with a healthy, fast and maintainable test suite: Write _lots_ of small and fast _unit tests_.
 Write _some_ more coarse-grained tests and _very few_ high-level tests that test your application from end to end.
 Watch out that you don't end up with a [test ice-cream cone](https://watirmelon.blog/2012/01/31/introducing-the-software-testing-ice-cream-cone/) that will be a nightmare to maintain and takes way too long to run.

 Don't become too attached to the names of the individual layers in Cohn's test pyramid.
-In fact they can be quite misleading: _service test_ is a term that is hard to capture (Cohn himself talks about the observation that [a lot of developers completely ignore this layer](https://www.mountaingoatsoftware.com/blog/the-forgotten-layer-of-the-test-automation-pyramid)).
-In the advent of modern single page application frameworks like react, angular, ember.js and others it becomes apparent that _UI tests_ don't have to be on the highest level of your pyramid -- you're perfectly able to unit test your UI in all of these frameworks.
+In fact they can be quite misleading: _service test_ is a term that is hard to grasp (Cohn himself talks about the observation that [a lot of developers completely ignore this layer](https://www.mountaingoatsoftware.com/blog/the-forgotten-layer-of-the-test-automation-pyramid)).
+In the days of modern single page application frameworks like react, angular, ember.js and others it becomes apparent that _UI tests_ don't have to be on the highest level of your pyramid -- you're perfectly able to unit test your UI in all of these frameworks.

 Given the shortcomings of the original names it's totally okay to come up with other names for your test layers, as long as you keep it consistent within your codebase and your team's discussions.